 - In this project, Environics contacted members of a survey panel to gain insight into the mpox epidemic.
 A survey panel is made up of Canadians who have provided basic demographic and behavioural profile questions and who participate in surveys on all types of topics to share their opinions regularly. - Using a survey panel to gather opinions from Canadians is a common tool used in many organizations including government and non-profits as it allows groups to gather a lot of data.
 A statistical technique called 'weighting' is used to adjust the responses (within reason) to reflect that of the general population when the proportions are known.
 If the population proportions are not known, as is the case for the MSM target group, responses are not weighted and remain as gathered.
 Focusing on gathering responses from 300+ MSMs allows some insight into their views, opinions, and behaviours but will not necessarily represent the views, opinions, and behaviours of the MSM population at large in Ontario.
 The results here are just one piece of data to consider along with other results of the evaluation.

 Survey Respondent Profile (1/2)

-"Other" includes, transman, transmense, rembinary, two-spirit, I prefer to use another term
+\&#x27;Other' includes: trans man, trans woman, non-binary, two-spirit, 'I prefer to use another term

 Survey Respondent Profile (2/2)